 - See more at: http://www.diabetes.org/living-with-diabetes/complications/skin-complications.html#sthash.P41bJrpJ.dpuf

-In fact, such problems are sometimes the first sign that a person has diabetes.
-Luckily, most skin conditions can be prevented or easily treated if caught early.
+In fact, such problems are sometimes the first sign that a person has

 Some of these problems are skin conditions anyone can have, but people with diabetes get more easily.
 These include bacterial infections, fungal infections, and itching.
 Other skin problems happen mostly or only to people with diabetes.
 These include diabetic dermopathy, necrobiosis lipoidica diabeticorum, diabetic blisters, and eruptive xanthomatosis.